 Stephen Covey famously said, "Begin with the end in mind."
-Years later, Simon Sinek wrote his bestselling book, "Start with Why."
+Years later, Simon Sinek wrote his bestselling book, Start with Why.
 Both are powerful truths about how to craft your message.

 Clarify the purpose of the virtual event and your participation in it.
 Unclear objectives create unclear results at best and no results at worst.
 What is it you want people to think and feel during your presentation?
 Both are important.
-Then what do you want them to do as a result.
+Then, what do you want them to do as a result?
 Most great presentations end with a call to action.

-Invest the time necessary to create a powerful message, or these other elements will benefit you little.
+If you don't invest the time necessary to create a powerful message, these other elements will be of little benefit to you.